Parke County Covered Bridge Festival

 The Parke County Covered Bridge Festival is a fall festival which takes place in nine communities in Parke County, Indiana, United States.
 It celebrates the county's 31 covered bridges, and is attended by more than 2 million people each year.
 It begins on the second Friday in October and lasts 10 days.

-Attractions include Fox's Overlook, Boardwalk and Parke Place, waterfall, historic mill, and the beautiful covered bridge.
+Attractions include the Bridgeton Covered Bridge, Fox's Overlook, Boardwalk and Parke Place, waterfall, historic mill, and the beautiful covered bridge.

 The festival began in 1957, when a group of local women decided to hold a three-day festival to accommodate the many interested tourists looking for information about the bridges.
-Now the festival is thriving and puts Mansfield on the map 10 days of the year.
+Now the festival is thriving and puts Parke County on the map 10 days of the year.
 The first festival was rather small and occurred only in Rockville.
+Bridgeton, Indiana is the largest gathering for the festival.